JackCasica/jackcasica.github.io/_posts/2024-04-01-text-automation-for-teachers.md

   alt: An angled view of an older model Nokia phone with a physical keyboard, displaying a spreadsheet application on its screen.
 The spreadsheet contains text in the first row that reads 'WHERE YOU AT' in column A and 'HOLLA WHEN YOU GET THIS' in column B, indicating a playful or informal message.
 ---

-# The Project that Prompted my Career Switch (and How to Improve It)

 ## Intro

 Hi everyone.
 This is FullstackJack, a channel that I've started to share any nuggets of insight that I might happen to have with all of you about programming and web development.
 My name is Jack, and I've got a background in teaching and a passion for coding. ~~So, whether you're a beginner or just looking to sharpen your skills, you’re in the right place.
 I’ve been thinking~~